-Leftover models are the remaining stock of last year’s model year for a specific car.
-Once the new model year arrives on the lot, dealers and manufacturers want to get rid of the remaining previous year models as quickly as possible to make room for the new model year, as well as to prevent taking demand away from the new models.
+Leftover models are the remaining stock of last year’s model for a specific car.
+Once the new model arrives on the lot, dealers and manufacturers want to get rid of the remaining previous year models as quickly as possible to make room for the new ones, as well as to prevent taking demand away from the current models.
 Because dealerships are eager to sell these leftover cars, it is possible to get a great deal on a new car once the new model year cars arrive.
 Deep discounts for previous year new cars of up to $10,000 off are not unheard of.

 For example, in fall of 2018, many car manufactures are already releasing their 2019 lineup.
-You can now find 2018, and even remaining 2017 model year cars for steep discounts if you shop around.
+That means you can find 2018, and even remaining 2017 model year cars, for steep discounts if you shop around.